Questrade vs BMO InvestorLine – 2026 Comparison

 For my money, when it comes to GICs, I’d check out our EQ Bank Review for the best GIC rates in Canada.
 That said, if you want to keep life simple, most Canadian online brokers will allow you to invest in a very similar range of GICs.

-Questrade vs BMO Investorline Account Options
+Questrade vs BMO InvestorLine Account Options

-Whether you choose Questrade or BMO Investorline, you’re going to have access to the full range of Canadian discount brokerage account options.
+Whether you choose Questrade or BMO InvestorLine, you’re going to have access to the full range of Canadian discount brokerage account options.
 Simply stated, these are both mature companies that have consistently added to their product lines year after year.

-While most Canadians will simply make use of the TFSA, RESP, and RRSP options, both BMO Investorline and Questrade also offer a full variety of non-registered accounts, corporate accounts, spousal RRSP accounts, USD accounts, and pretty much anything else that you can think of.
+While most Canadians will simply make use of the TFSA, RESP, and RRSP options, both BMO InvestorLine and Questrade also offer a full variety of non-registered accounts, corporate accounts, spousal RRSP accounts, USD accounts, and pretty much anything else that you can think of.
 Questrade has also added the newer FHSA to its line of account offerings, which is something we are waiting to see offered by BMO InvestorLine as well.

 BMO InvestorLine vs Questrade Mobile App Review